September 29, 2007

 The enchanted forest…

-The passing grey disperses for a single view before the eerie walk over Haystack Mountain – fogged in and dominated by stark red spruce.
-It’s so quiet up there, and the resulting aura is magnificent.
+It returns for eerie walk over Haystack Mountain – fogged in and dominated by stark red spruce.
+It’s so quiet up here, and the resulting aura is magnificent.

 Here I meet two northbound gentlemen.